Enforcing Code Compliance

 Ino-Tek and the End-User

 Our primary goal is to “Keep Your People Safe”.
 We do this by deploying proven and tested engineering practices in the most cost-effective means possible.
-For more than 20 years we have built a reputation for Life Safety / Hazardous Material Emergency Alarm System design, installation and service combined with integrity and customer service – earning the loyalty of virtually all auto manufacturers and their suppliers, universities, hospitals and even the United States Environmental Protection Agency.
+For over 25 years, we have built a reputation for Life Safety / Hazardous Material Emergency Alarm System design, installation and service combined with integrity and customer service – earning the loyalty of virtually all auto manufacturers and their suppliers, universities, hospitals and even the United States Environmental Protection Agency.